 • Remodels can create beautiful, dramatic changes in a home.

-• If Lowe’s is handling the remodel, you get consultation for the work, product recommendations and professional installation and guarantees on the work.
+• If Lowe’s is handling the remodel, you get consultation for the work, product recommendations, professional installation and a warranty on the work.

-• Some types of work must be done by a licensed professional.
+• Some work in a remodel must be done by a licensed professional.

 • Remodels can make part of your home unusable for a long period of time.